Overview Ways to cope with a deployment extension.

 - You are not alone .
 Military family life is a life of constant change.
 There are schedule changes, family separations, and extended deployments.
 Active duty service members understand this reality when they enlist for military life.
 For Guard and Reserve families, however, a deployment extension can feel more unexpected.
 The more you talk with others in your situation, the easier this time will be and the less alone you will feel.
 Participation in family readiness groups is a good way to stay connected.

-A deployment extension affects your family's plans, schedule, and routines.
+Coping as a family A deployment extension affects your family's plans, schedule, and routines.
 Here are some suggestions on coping during this time:

 - Give yourself time to regroup emotionally .
 Admit to yourself that you are upset.
 Your feelings are genuine.
 They reflect your disappointment and pain.
 Even though you didn't cause the situation and may feel a bit out of control, try to avoid taking your legitimate frustrations out on your friends, relatives, or children, who, like yourself, didn't cause the situation.
 You might want to take an evening off from your regular activities to do something special for yourself.
 It doesn't have to cost a lot of money.
 It might be visiting a friend you don't get to see much.
 Getting away for a day or half a day will do you some good.